Create an Assumable Identity for a GitHub Actions Workflow

 - run: |

-docker pull cgr.dev/<your group>/example-image:latest
+docker pull cgr.dev/<your organization>/example-image:latest

 This workflow is named actions assume example.
 The permissions block grants write permissions to the workflow for the id-token scope.
 Per the GitHub Actions documentation, you must grant this permission in order for the workflow to be able to fetch an OIDC token.